Some links in this post may be affiliate links

 Spider Orchids unlike Phalaenopsis (Moth) Orchids are more tolerant of dry soil conditions due to the presence of pseudobulbs and their thick leaves therefore, avoid overwatering.

 Spider Orchid grows best in bright indirect light.
-Keep it away from direct sunshine to avoid sun scorch on the leaves.
+Keep it away from direct sunshine to avoid scorching which is characterized by unsightly, brown marks on the leaves.

 A Brassia Orchid that is receiving the correct light has light-green leaves.
 Too little light will result in dark-green leaves while too much light will cause the leaves to be more yellowish than green.

-Regularly rotate the pot to ensure that the orchid receives adequate light on all sides for even growth.
+Regularly rotate the pot to ensure that the orchid receives adequate light on all sides for a balanced growth.

 The best temperatures for Brassia Orchid are between 16-290C.
 The warmer days and cooler night temperatures with a difference of 10-150C are ideal for this orchid.
 The cool nights are essential to trigger flowering.